 The Atlanta Preservation Society offers a number of guided historic walking tours throughout the city, including the fabulous Fox Theatre, Piedmont Park, downtown Atlanta, Grant Hill, Inman Park, and the Sweet Auburn/Martin Luther King, Jr., historic district.
 All of these tours provide insight to the history of Atlanta and the people and places that make this city what it is today.

 Atlanta was obviously in the midst of the action throughout the Civil War, and many opportunities exist to learn about what many here still refer to -- with tongue in cheek -- as "the war of Northern aggression."
-Begin with a visit to the Atlanta Cyclorama & Civil War Museum, in Grant Park.
-The building that houses the Cyclorama also contains a museum of related artifacts, the most important being the steam locomotive Texas from the 1862 Great Locomotive Chase.
+Begin with a visit to the Atlanta History Center, which holds the famous Cyclorama, showing the Battle of Atlanta.
+The museum also contains an exhibit of related artifacts, the most important being the steam locomotive Texas from the 1862 Great Locomotive Chase.
 Other exhibits include displays of Civil War arms and artillery, Civil War-themed paintings, portraits of Confederate and Union leaders, "life in camp" artifacts and photographs, and uniforms.

 Next, venture northwest to the Kennesaw Mountain/National Battlefield Park, a 2,884-acre park established in 1917 on the site of a crucial Civil War battle in the Atlanta campaign of 1864.
 Some two million visitors come annually to explore the Confederate entrenchments and earthworks, some of them featuring Civil War artillery.
 Located in the same vicinity is the Southern Museum of Civil War and Locomotive History, operated in association with the Smithsonian Institute, which means that Civil War and transportation objects from the Smithsonian are incorporated into the exhibits here.
 It was here that the wild adventure known as the Great Locomotive Chase began.
 The museum, occupying a building that was once the Frey cotton gin, houses the General locomotive; a walk-through caboose; exhibits of Civil War artifacts, memorabilia, and photographs (including those relating to the chase and its participants); and exhibits on railroads.
 You can view a 20-minute narrated video about the chase, but if you really want the full story, pick up the Disney movie The Great Locomotive Chase, starring Fess Parker, available in the museum gift shop.